 Na’vi River Journey

 The Na’vi River Journey is definitely the most calm of the two new attractions.
 Similar to Pirates of the Caribbean or it’s a small world, you’ll board a boat that takes you on a beautiful journey through the bioluminescent rainforest.
-During your ride, you’ll search for the Shaman of Songs.
+During your boat ride, you’ll search for the Shaman of Songs.
 It’s a dark ride, but not scary, so it’s definitely great for families.
 Everything is absolutely beautiful – my photo above really doesn’t do it justice because it’s so hard to photograph in the dark while riding a moving vehicle.

 The Food at Disney Pandora – The World of AVATAR

 Satu’li Canteen at Pandora

 I’ve always loved the food at Disney’s Animal Kingdom, but the Satu’li Canteen at Pandora takes things to the next level.
 Officially the original “mess hall” at the RDA (Resources Development Administration), Satu’li Canteen offers some fabulous, unique food options.

 Pictured above is the Cheeseburger Pod.
 Each bite tastes just like a deconstructed cheeseburger, but even more tasty.
 The restaurant also offers built-your-own Satu’li bowls – my favorite protein was definitely the delicious chopped wood-grilled chicken.